RFAConv: Receptive-Field Attention Convolution for Improving Convolutional Neural Networks: Introduction

-By examining the intrinsic limitations of convolutional operations and the properties of attention mechanisms, we assert that while the current spatial attention mechanism has fundamentally addressed the issue of parameter sharing in convolutional operations, but it remains restricted to the recognition of spatial features.
+Building upon the aforementioned goals, we examine the inherent relationship between spatial attention mechanisms and conventional convolutions from a fresh standpoint.
+Upon analysis, we discover that the current spatial attention mechanism fundamentally address the issue of parameter sharing in convolutional operations, but it remains restricted to the recognition of spatial features.
 The current spatial attention mechanism does not fully address the parameter sharing problem for larger convolutional kernels.
-Furthermore, they are unable to emphasize the significance of each feature in the receptive field, such as the existing Convolutional Block Attention Module (CBAM) \cite{woo2018cbam} and Coordinate Attention (CA) \cite{hou2021coordinate}.
-Consequently, we propose a novel receptive-field attention (RFA) that comprehensively addresses the issue of parameter sharing for convolutional kernels and takes into account the significance of each feature in the receptive field.
-The RFA-designed convolutional operation (RFAConv) is a groundbreaking method that can replace standard convolutional operations in current neural networks.
-With only a few additional parameters and computational overhead, RFAConv enhances network performance.
-Numerous experiments conduct on ImagNet-1k \cite{deng2009imagenet}, COCO \cite{lin2014microsoft}, and VOC \cite{everingham2015pascal} have demonstrated the efficacy of RFAConv.
-As an attention-based convolutional operation, RFAConv outperforms CAMConv, CBAMConv, CAConv (constructed by CAM \cite{woo2018cbam}, CBAM, and CA, respectively), as well as the standard convolutional operation.
-Moreover, to address the issue of slow to extract receptive field features for current methods, we propose a lightweight operation.
-During the construction of RFAConv, we also design an upgraded version of CBAM and CA and conduct relevant experiments.
-We assert that spatial attention mechanisms should focus on receptive-field spatial features to further advance their development and enhance the advantages of convolutional neural networks.
+Furthermore, they are unable to emphasize the significance of each feature in the receptive-field, such as the existing Convolutional Block Attention Module (CBAM) \cite{woo2018cbam} and Coordinate Attention (CA) \cite{hou2021coordinate}.